Steps of FLEX FLEX and Special Topics Recent updatesProvide Feedback

 That fact that the above is a common flow of software may not be surprising.
 Perhaps what is, however, is that 80% of organizations attempting Agile methods have pretty much the same problems.
 It is important to realize that most companies are organized the same way.
 Systems-thinking tells us that the ecosystem of a company will dictate many of the challenges it experiences.
 Understanding these challenges is an important start in seeing how they can be properly addressed.

 Value stream mapping is the best way to learn what is being done in your organization.
 We have seen many people in the same organization have different understandings of what is going on.
 A value stream map enables everyone to get on the same page.
-This is virtually always the first step of any engagement we undertake.
+A general sense of an organization’s workflow is critical to see what is happening.